Home CGS 2820C

 Consider testing it on your cell phone.

-Test your site on multiple browsers: such as Edge, FireFox, Chrome, Safari.
-Also test on your smart phone.
+Test your site on multiple browsers: such as Edge, FireFox, Chrome, Safari and your cell phone.

 Make sure your finished resume is attractive and complete, fills a full page and will reflect well on your abilities.